 General Course Information

 Every January the Office of Experiential Education hosts a Wilderness First Responder Re-Certification (WFRR) class.
 This year we are partnering with SOLO for the Wilderness First Aid training.
 This WFRR class is an 2-day intensive course in wilderness medical response.
 If your wilderness medicine protocols on the tip of your tongue or in the bottom of your pack?
 This 2-day scenario-based course is designed as review and practice of evacuation and decision making guidelines.
 It also provides current updates in the wilderness medicine field.
 To be re-certified you must pass a written exam (70%).
-CPR is included in this course, please recertify your CPR/AED before attending.
+CPR is not included in this course, please recertify your CPR/AED before attending.

 You must possess a current (unexpired) WFR certification of at least 70 hours to re-certify through a WFR Re-certification course.
 It is your responsibility to make sure that your certification meets this standard.
 If you are unsure, please contact SOLO before enrolling in a course.
 You must be 16 years old to attend this course.

 - The course is offered on the Homewood Campus of the Johns Hopkins University in Baltimore, MD.

-- Check in is at 7:45 AM on the first day of the course.
+- Check-in is at 8:45 AM on the first day of the course.

 - Course days run from 9:00am – 5:00pm.